 A more likely event was that perhaps someone committed suicide in this tower by hanging himself there.
 Tall towers/tall buildings seem to attract suicidal folks who want to kill themselves.
 (The Indiana Memorial Union & Woodstock Opera House)

 A Davenport community government enthusiast, by the name of Harry used to come to all the city hall meetings.
 He even ran in a city election for a councilman spot, but lost in a landslide vote, which was very upsetting to him.
 This loss only hardened his resolve to be as active in city government as he could be, and continued to go to all the meetings.
-Harry died while sitting at one of he council meetings, of a heat attack.
+Harry died of a heat attack, while sitting at one of the council meetings.

-Some claim on full moon-lighted nights, that an apparition of a body can be seen hanging in the bell tower, if one looks at the back side of the tower.
+Some claim, on nights lit by the full moon, that an apparition of a body can be seen hanging in the bell tower, if one looks at the back side of the tower.